-Baked bruschetta chicken is smothered with buttery havarti cheese and a cherry tomato bruschetta, then drizzled with balsamic reduction for a total flavor bomb!
-Ready in 40 minutes, and meal prep friendly.
+Baked bruschetta chicken made with havarti cheese, cherry tomato bruschetta, and drizzled with balsamic reduction!
+Ready in just 45 minutes, it's meal prep friendly, low carb and gluten-free!

-When it comes to chicken, you just can't beat the classic combo of tomatoes, basil and cheese...this caprese chicken quinoa salad and this caprese chicken pasta bake are proof!
+When it comes to chicken, you can't beat the classic combo of tomatoes, basil and cheese!
+This caprese chicken quinoa salad and this caprese chicken pasta bake are proof!
 Baked bruschetta chicken is another absolutely delicious way to enjoy these flavors.

 - it is meal prep-friendly!

-Watch the video below to see step by step directions to make bruschetta chicken.
+Watch the video below to see step-by-step directions to make baked bruschetta chicken.
 It’s so easy!
 You can find more of my recipe videos on my YouTube channel.

 - Balsamic 'marinade'- you do not have to marinate it if you are short on time, but we are baking the chicken in a mixture of extra virgin olive oil, balsamic vinegar, garlic, salt, dried basil and dried oregano